Crime Stoppers Text-A-Tip Program

 Cost to send

-Although the BPD Crime Stoppers Mobile Program is complimentary and requires no purchase or fee for participation, standard messaging rates and other fees may apply.
+Although the BPD Crime Stoppers Mobile Program is complimentary and requires no purchase or fee for participation, message & data rates may apply.
 Check your mobile plan for more details.
 Message frequency e.g. 2 msg/qry per tip submitted to Crime Stoppers Text-A-Tip service.

 Find your carrier

-The BPD Crime Stoppers Mobile Program is compatible with Verizon, AT&T/Cingular, Sprint, Nextel, T-Mobile, Boost, Virgin Mobile USA, US Cellular, Cellular One and Dobson phones.
+The BPD Crime Stoppers Mobile Program is compatible with Verizon, AT&T/Cingular, Sprint, Nextel, T-Mobile®, Boost, Virgin Mobile USA, U.S. Cellular®, Cellular One, MetroPCS and Dobson phones.
 To participate, your mobile phone must be text message-enabled.